 - 8. Evaluations of program/major findings: N/A - 9.
-Major challenges faced by the program:

-While there is approximately \$45,000 for each ESD, there is no funding for the school districts.
+Major challenges faced by the program: While there is approximately \$45,000 for each ESD, there is no funding for the school districts.
 CEDARS represents a major effort for the school districts to submit additional data elements in the prescribed format.
-Additional functionality that could be added to CEDARS in the future that may require additional funding.

-10. Future opportunities:

-The future holds great promise to be able to answer questions from the Legislature, researchers and OSPI program staff that could not be answered with our current data systems.
-Data and reporting can be used by administrators and educators at the classroom level.

-11. Statutory and/or budget language:
+Additional functionality that could be added to CEDARS in the future that may require additional funding. - 10.
+Future opportunities: The future holds great promise to be able to answer questions from the Legislature, researchers and OSPI program staff that could not be answered with our current data systems.
+Data and reporting can be used by administrators and educators at the classroom level. - 11.
+Statutory and/or Budget language:

-Budget Proviso: ESSB 6168 Section 501(2)(a) \$1,802,000 of the general fund--state appropriation for fiscal year 2020 and \$1,802,000 of the general fund -- state appropriation for fiscal year 2021 are provided solely for the implementing a comprehensive data system to include financial, student, and educator data, including development and maintenance of the comprehensive education data and research system (CEDARS).
+Budget Proviso: 2ESHB2376 Section 501(9) \$1,802,000 of the general fund---state appropriation for fiscal year 2016 and \$1,802,000 of the general fund -- state appropriation for fiscal year 2017 are provided solely for the creation of a statewide data base of longitudinal student information.
+This amount is conditioned on the department satisfying the requirements in section 902 of this act.

-12. Other relevant information:

-Click or tap here to enter text.

-13. Schools/districts receiving assistance: See OSPI's Grantee List

-14. Program Contact Information:
+- 12. List of schools/districts receiving assistance: See OSPI website. - 13.
+Program Contact Information:

+Deb Came

-Name: Deb Came Title: Assistant Superintendent, Student Information Phone: 360-725-6336 Email: Deb.Came@K12.wa.us
+Assistant Superintendent, Student Information

+Deb.came@k12.wa.us

+360-725-6336